prof-rossetti/flask-firebase-template-2022/README.md

 ### Firebase Service

-After configuring the cloud firestore database and populating it with products, you should be able to test out the app's ability to fetch products (and generate new orders):
+After configuring the Firestore database and populating it with products, you should be able to test out the app's ability to fetch products (and generate new orders):

 ```sh
 python -m app.firebase_service